What Is The Difference Between A Notary And A Signing Agent?

 But the fact is that these two terms can’t be used interchangeably as there is quite a distinct difference between the two legal roles.
 Though most notary signing companies offer to provide you with both services, notary publics have a more general role while signing agents target a much more specific audience.
 So, if you are going to make a choice, here’s how you can make the right one.

-3 Big Differences Between A Notary Public & Signing Agent
+3 Big Differences Between Notary public Vs Notary Signing Agent

 1. Requirements